mscarey/AuthoritySpoke/docs/guides/load_yaml_holdings.rst

           the fact it was false that <Turismo Costa Brava> was a domestic financial institution
         GIVEN the ENACTMENT:
-          "is operated without an appropriate money transmitting license in a State where such operation is punishable as a misdemeanor or a felony under State law, whether or not the defendant knew that the operation was required to be licensed or that the operation was so punishable;" (/us/usc/t18/s1960/b/1/A 2013-07-18)
+          "…is operated without an appropriate money transmitting license in a State where such operation is punishable as a misdemeanor or a felony under State law, whether or not the defendant knew that the operation was required to be licensed or that the operation was so punishable…" (/us/usc/t18/s1960/b/1 2013-07-18)
         DESPITE the ENACTMENT:
           "“domestic financial agency” and “domestic financial institution” apply to an action in the United States of a financial agency or institution." (/us/usc/t31/s5312/b/1 2013-07-18)